-Criteria Parameter Purpose and Need: Travel Demand Does an initial, "high-level" travel demand analysis indicate that the route alternative would attract a substantially greater or lesser number of riders compared to other route alternatives?
+Criteria Factors Purpose and Need: Travel Demand Does a preliminary travel demand analysis indicate that the route alternative would attract a substantially greater or lesser number of riders compared to other route alternatives?
 Would the route alternative attract sufficient ridership to be an economically feasible alternative?
 Purpose and Need: Competitive and Attractive Travel Modes Based on information from coarse-level screening, determine if running times can be further refined for each route alternative.
 Would the route alternative provide a time- competitive route compared to other route alternatives?
 Technical Feasibility: Passenger and Freight Capacity Determine general infrastructure improvements that would be required to deliver desired passenger train speeds and schedules.
 Determine general infrastructure improvements required to maintain existing and future freight train services while enabling prioritized passenger-train operation.
 Technical/Economic Feasibility: Alignment Would the route alternative involve a more challenging alignment or grading problems, including flyovers, in order to meet speed and capacity requirements?
 Technical/Economic Feasibility: Structures Establish conceptual costs for structures for each route alternative for purposes of comparison.
 Technical/Economic Feasibility: Grade Crossings Determine the number of new and expanded grade crossings and grade separations for each route alternative for purposes of comparison.
-Economic Feasibility: Determine high-level project cost for route alternative comparison.
-Determine operating and maintenance costs for each route alternative as a basis for comparison.
+Economic Feasibility: Determine high-level project cost for route alternative comparison utilizing subcomponents that address alignment, structures, grade crossings, etc. Determine operating and maintenance costs for each route alternative as a basis for comparison.
 Environmental Concerns: Environmental Impacts Upon initial evaluation of the route alternative and quantification of conceptual environmental effects, would the route alternative have the potential to impact substantially more environmentally sensitive areas in the following categories compared with other route alternatives?
-Streams Floodplains Wetlands Farmland Threatened and endangered species Cultural resources Potential Section 4(f)/6(f) protected properties Environmental justice Noise and vibration Hazardous materials Environmental Concerns: Right-of- Way Determine conceptual ROW acquisition for each route alternative for purposes of comparison (refined from coarse-level screening).
+Streams Floodplains Wetlands Farmland Therefore development of energies Threatened and endangered species Cultural resources Potential Section 4(f)/6(f) protected properties Environmental justice Noise and vibration Environmental Concerns: Right-of- Way Hazardous materials Determine conceptual ROW acquisition for each route alternative for purposes of comparison (refined from coarse-level screening).
 Would the route alternative require acquisition and demolition/disruption of substantially more structures, developments, agricultural resources, or features of the existing built environment (including homes, businesses, farms, and historic properties listed on the NRHP) than other route alternatives?